 1. Look in Your Fridge

-If some of the food you buy is imported from overseas, sometimes the labels might come in different languages including Arabic, so check them out.
+If some of the food you buy is imported from overseas, sometimes the labels might come in different languages including Arabic.
 If the label doesn’t have Arabic, try using your mobile and a free online Optical Character Recognition (OCR) service.
 Take a picture of the label and upload it to the OCR website.
 The website will turn the picture into text that you can copy/paste into an online translator.
 Then you’ll have all the nutritional information you need in Arabic!
-Before you know it, you’ll know words like سعرات حراريه / suearat harariah (calories), الكربوهيدرات / alkrbuhydrat (carbohydrates), and الكوليسترول / alkulistarul (cholesterol).
+Before you know it, you’ll know words like سعرات حراريه / suearat harariah (calories in Arabic), الكربوهيدرات / alkrbuhydrat (carbohydrates in Arabic), and الكوليسترول / alkulistarul (cholesterol in Arabic).

 2. Use a Menu as Your Dictionary

 Next time you’re out at one of those fancy Arabic restaurants in your neighborhood, ask for the menu in Arabic.
-Try to order the food in Arabic and ask the نادل /nadil (waiter) what مكونات / mukawinat (ingredients) make up some of the main dishes.
-Moreover, you probably already know some of the names of Arabic foods that have made their way into the American lexicon (like falafel, shawarma, hummus and shish kebab).
+Try to order the food in Arabic and ask the نادل /nadil (waiter in Arabic) what مكونات / mukawinat (ingredients in Arabic) make up some of the main dishes.
+Moreover, you probably already know some names of Arabic foods that have made their way into the American lexicon.
+Some of these include falafel, shawarma, hummus and shish kebab.

 3. Learn from the Experts

 Check out local colleges and Arab-American clubs.
 For example, they sometimes offer night classes on Arab cooking.
-If you’re really the kind who doesn’t like to venture out much, check out video sharing websites where you can watch Arabic cooking channels like fatafeat.
+If you’re really the kind who doesn’t like to venture out much, check out video sharing websites.
+You can watch Arabic cooking channels like Fatafeat.
 In addition, you can also improve your language by finding recipes in Arabic and translating them into your language.

 4. Learn Kitchenware Vocabulary

 And speaking of cooking shows, pay attention not only to the food they’re cooking, but also to the vocabulary they use for the tools they are using.
-For example, you have words like فرن / faran , خلاط / khilat and , ملعقة / maleaqa (oven, blender and spatula).
-Further, you can learn words about how they are preparing the food such as خبز / khabaz (bake), يقلى / yaqlaa (fry), and اثارة / ‘iithara (stir).
+For example, you have words like فرن / foron (oven in Arabic), خلاط / khillat (blender in Arabic) and ملعقة / maleaqa (spatula in Arabic).
+Further, you can learn words about how they are preparing the food such as خبز / khabaz (bake in Arabic) and يقلى / yaqlee (fry in Arabic).